saikrishnatbijil/questdb.io/docs/concept/storage-model.md

 ## Summary

-The QuestDB storage model uses memory mapped files and cross-process atomic transaction updates as a low overhead method of inter-process communication.
+The QuestDB storage model uses memory-mapped files and cross-process atomic transaction updates as a low-overhead method of inter-process communication.
 Data committed by one process can be instantaneously read by another process, either randomly (via queries) or incrementally (as a data queue).
 QuestDB provides a variety of reader implementations.

 <Screenshot
   alt="Architecture of the storage model with column files, readers/writers and the mapped memory"